find your perfect postgrad program

 • Game-audio and VR-based electroacoustic music

-• Arts-science and interdisciplnary electroacoustic music
+• Arts-science and interdisciplinary electroacoustic music

+Electroacoustic postgraduate students are based in the NOVARS research centre and the associated electroacoustic music studios.
 Workshops and performances of postgraduate compositions are arranged through the department.
-These will primarily be supported by student involvement with MANTIS (Manchester Theatre in Sound) and may also involve Psappha, the University's ensemble-in-association, and the Quatuor Danel, the quartet-in-residence, among other professional and student performers.
+These will primarily be supported by student involvement with MANTIS (Manchester Theatre in Sound) and may also involve the Quatuor Danel, our quartet-in-residence, among other professional and student performers.

 Doctor of Philosophy - PhD